fgauna12/fgauna12.github.io/_posts/2020-03-11-installing-flagger-using-azure-devops.md

 * A YAML pipeline using the `ubuntu-latest` pool
 * A pipeline that can issue kubectl commands.
 [This post](https://gaunacode.com/installing-fluxcd-using-azure-devops-and-helm-on-aks) has some clues on how to connect to an AKS cluster using the Azure CLI.
 * A service mesh installed on the cluster.
-Linkerd or Istio
+Linkerd or Istio.

 ## Installing Flagger